Dev-Sites/digitalcoaching/Cross-Promotion.md

 * Feel free to be choosey about what you share on Twitter & Facebook.
 That's your audience.
 But when it comes to voting, you should be very liberal.
 To put it this way, I can't flood by Twitter feed with 50 tweets, but I can vote for hundreds of articles on Medium.

 You can see what answers other coaches have posted on Quora here: http://bit.ly/coachquoralinks

+If you have links you'd like help promoting, the #marketing-tips channel is Slack is a good place to start